 To top it all off, this balm is one of the cheapest high-quality topicals on the market.
 It costs only 4 to 5 cents per mg of CBD.
 In sum, this balm is a superb choice thanks to its simple, effective formula, high potency, pleasant scents, and amazing price.

 The CBD-infused hemp salve from Endoca is another excellent CBD balm.
-According to the Endoca website This high-potency topical is great for supporting the skin and helping with joint and muscle discomfort.
+According to the company, this high-potency topical is great for both supporting the skin and helping with physical discomfort.

 Endoca is a prominent European CBD company founded by Danish biochemist Henry Vincenty in 2008.
 It sells full-spectrum CBD oils, topicals, capsules, concentrates, pet formulations, edibles, and more.

 Endoca differentiates itself from the competition by a meticulous, scientific approach to formulating high-quality CBD preparations.

 The company maintains rigorous testing of its hemp from seed to final extract.
 It grows all of its non-GMO, organic hemp in Scandinavia and uses only supercritical CO2 extraction, the most advanced method of isolating CBD and other beneficial phytochemicals from the plant.

 Its finished CBD products are tested by a third-party lab for potency, safety, and even terpene profile, an additional quality control measure.
 These test results are readily accessible on Endoca’s website.

 In addition, Endoca offers “raw” hemp products, which maintain hemp extract in a form as close to nature as possible.
 These products undergo minimal processing and contain high concentrations of CBDA, the precursor molecule to CBD with similar health benefits.